Moving from Malaysia

 Along with high academic standards, New Zealand offers students from Malaysia something more - the chance to enjoy and explore a unique culture and some of the world’s most spectacular scenery.

-You’ll need a student visa if the course you’re considering will involve full time study for more than three months.
+You’ll need a student visa if the course you’re considering is for longer than three months.

 Various conditions apply - mainly, you’ll need the offer of a place at an approved educational institution.